cs1302uga/cs1302-tutorials/lambda/lambda.rst

 however, there's still room for improvement.

-1. If the method body only contains a single statement, then we can ommit the curly braces all together and write the lamda expression on a single line:
+1. If the method body only contains a single statement, then we can omit the curly braces all together and write the lambda expression on a single line:

    .. code:: java